 3. Fast Track to a Professional Career

 Most people think of tax preparation as requiring expertise in accounting and high-level math.
 The reality is that tax is law not accounting.
 Becoming a tax professional requires no previous accounting experience and only basic arithmetic skills.
 A college degree is not a requirement.
 The most important attributes for success as a tax preparer are the ability to read and comprehend the tax laws and excellent people skills.
-You can become a tax preparer in 10-weeks or less by completing The Income Tax School’s 60-hour Comprehensive Income Tax Course.
+You can become a tax preparer in 10-weeks or less by completing The Income Tax School’s 48-hour Comprehensive Tax Course.
 The course will also covers all of the topics on the IRS Registered Tax Return Preparer (RTRP) exam should it be reinstated.